Applying to the best pre-med schools? Check out our College Application Boot Camp. Submit your best application!

 Northwestern University is a private research university that is well-known for its selective undergraduate and graduate programs.

-- It is in a suburban area and has an undergraduate population of about 8,350 students.
+- It is in a suburban area.

 Northwestern’s campus in Evanston can best be described as idyllic.
 It is right near Lake Michigan (which makes for very cold winters), has a lot of open, green spaces, and it is a wonderful place to commute on foot.